Lower East Side: Stanton Street

 We are continuing east on Stanton from Allen toward Orchard Street.

-The gingko trees are green in the first picture below, but their leaves have turned bright yellow in the later pictures below.
+The gingko trees are green in the picture above, but their leaves have turned bright yellow in the later pictures below.

 Orchard Street is blocked off with a pedestrian mall on Sundays.
 It lasts all day, from 6 AM until 6 PM, and extends from Delancey to Houston, the next intersection to the north.